bodejan/SmileGAN3/README.md

 ## Key Steps

+See [main.py](main.py) for further information and to understand all function executions.

 ### 1. Image Generation with StyleGAN3

 - **Objective**: Generate 1000 images using specific input vectors via StyleGAN3.